20 Epic DIY Fails: Do It Yourself at Your Own Risk!

 11. When Your Wife Insists on the Stainless Steel Drawer Handles

 This is the kind of dick move that carpenters chuckle about at the bar.
-“And I told her, look, lady, you don’t even need knobs on these drawers!”
+“And I told her, look, lady, I fixed it, you don’t even need knobs on these drawers!”

 12. Would It Have Killed Them to Call a Plumber?

 It’s almost as if the person who installed this said, “I’m gonna make it as ugly and impractical as possible”, and then, set out to achieve this goal with remarkable dedication.